Interior Design & Cover Design

 What We Deliver

-COVER DESIGN: We create 3 front cover design samples for you to choose from.
+COVER DESIGN: Based on your book’s subject and target audience, we create 3 front cover design samples for you to choose from.
 We will modify and refine the design you choose to get it just right.
 When the front cover is done, we will complete the spine and the back cover with a bar code.
 If you are planning to print a hardcover book, we will also finish the flaps of your dust jacket.

 PRINTING & DELIVERY: We can help you choose a printer that best serves your project.
 Based on the printer’s specifications, we will prepare and deliver high-resolution files for print.

 Interior Book Design

 An attractive page layout and clear composition make reading a pleasure.
 We carefully create a layout, paying attention to the following details:.